Enhancing End Users' Privacy: Leveraging Tor Hidden Services

 #privacy #tor

 Tor (The Onion Router) is a free and open-source software used for anonymous communication and internet browsing.
 It routes traffic through a network of servers, making it difficult to trace the origin of the traffic.
 One of the most interesting features of Tor is the ability to create hidden services.
-A Tor hidden service is a web service that is only accessible within the Tor network.
+A Tor hidden service is a web service that its physical location is hidden from the end user.
 The only difference for the end user is that instead of a url, an onion address is used to reach the service.

-Offerring a Tor hidden service helps improve the privacy of its end users, since their traffic is scramled within the Tor network before reaching a hidden service.
+A Tor hidden service will secure the physical location of your web service, while it will be accessible only through the Tor network, which will also favor the privacy of your service’s end users.
 In order to create your own hidden service, you first need to install Tor.
-Then, you need to declare the path where you want to place your service’s private and public keys, as well as its listening port in the torrc configuration file:
+Then, you need to setup the path where you want to place your service’s private and public keys, as well as its listening port in the torrc configuration file:

 HiddenServiceDir /home/username/hidden-service/